 As social distancing is in fashion this season, those who stay at home have an opportunity to focus on improving their drawing skills.
 Make it fun with lots of interactions between siblings, and generations.
 Play games like “draw me something from this random line”, or “draw this on countdown”, or the popular “pictionary” with home made drawings.

 The time is also ripe for a discussion about commitment with the help of a funny character.
 Explanation… Challenge your child to come up with a cartoon character so fun and lovely, that the family will want to adopt it for good.
 Warn the child that this will be demanding and will require much work.
 Ask the child to create the character, AND be able to draw it several times exactly the same.
 Then, explore positions, emotions and colors of the character.
 Share verbal stories about the character’s personality and challenge your child with a “what if?” idea to start a comic strip with.
 Take the time to explore online help such as Instructable Craft and do not let the creative team drift away from this adoption process.

-Art teachers, undergraduates art students, curious parents, you must explore Craig Roland‘s web site, artjunction.org , his writings and presentations.
+Art teachers, undergraduates art students, curious parents, you must explore Craig Roland‘s web site, his writings and presentations.
 He is by far the flip side of scholars who burry their findings deep into expensive publications and mazes of so-called search aids.
-His short and well illustrated articleYoung in Art is just one of many examples, most of them available online.
+His online Master of Arts in Education is a must see.
 Scholars take notice, follow the lead.